 Many evenings I wander down to the promenade for sunset.
 I stare at the water, watch the colors soften and morph into a Monet painting, and listen to music.
 (It’s great therapy!)

-I’ve figured out which supermarkets have the best selection of Greek yogurt and cheap chardonnay.
+I’ve figured out which supermarkets have the best selection of Greek yogurt and delicious French wine.

 Tuesday nights are usually spent at Shapko, listening to the amazing music of the always entertaining XXXXX.
 (She’s always there, sitting in the corner obsessing over him.)